johnnyy5929/sep11-freedom-project/tool/learning-log.md

 `````
 ![j](Screenshot_8-12-2024_163429_kaboomjs.com.jpeg)
 ![k](Screenshot_8-12-2024_163440_kaboomjs.com.jpeg)
 These are the two different hovers used.
 It is really cool.
 This is what my LL5 was about.
-Thnak you
+Thank you

+// LL6
+// 12/30/24

+So for LL6 I was working with my partner Katherine where I made a outline and she coded the outline to the best of her ability.
+So the plan I made was.

 <!--